Diddy parties: Reputation and significance

 The aftermath of Combs's arrest and indictment on allegations of sexual misconduct in late 2024 caused a reappraisal of Combs's parties for the participants and staff.
 A statement from Combs said that it was disappointing to "see the media and social commentators twist these cultural moments into something they were not ...
 Shaming celebrities who attended, taking video clips and photos out of context, and trying to link these events to false allegations is simply untrue".
 In 1999 Combs had said that "They don't want me to throw the parties no more ...
 But we ain't going to stop.
 We gonna keep on having fun.
 Bringing people together from all walks of life" and that "You gonna hear about my parties ...
 They gonna be shutting them down, they gonna probably be arresting me, doing all types of crazy things just because we want to have a good time".

 Combs's arrest and the revelations about his parties caused a great deal of media attention.
 Celebrities who attended his parties, including Leonardo DiCaprio and Mariah Carey, have been the subject of speculation and have had to publicly address their associations with the rapper.
 The parties, once seen as glamorous events, have come under new scrutiny, with the focus on allegations of abuse and inappropriate behavior.
+High-profile figures associated with past events include Rihanna, Nicki Minaj, Kim Kardashian, Kanye West, Snoop Dogg, Beyoncé, Shawn Wayans, Tommy Lee, Usher, and Drake.
 DiCaprio, who was a frequent guest at these parties, publicly distanced himself from Combs after the allegations were made public, stating that he had not had contact with the rapper in years, and that he never participated in the illegal activities.

 Film and television

-Several social media posts and newspaper articles suggest that White Chicks might have been inspired by real-life events or individuals present at Combs's infamous parties, mentioning theories linking the film's exaggerated portrayal of elite lifestyles to personalities observed at these gatherings.
+Several social media posts and newspaper articles suggest that 2004 action-comedy film White Chicks might have been inspired by real-life events or individuals present at Combs's infamous parties, mentioning theories linking the film's exaggerated portrayal of elite lifestyles to personalities observed at these gatherings.
 Marlon Wayans, one of the creators and stars of White Chicks, in Shannon Sharpe's Club Shay Shay podcast, acknowledged attending Combs's parties but claimed to leave early, distancing himself from any questionable activities.
 Other productions, such as Madagascar, The Simpsons, and South Park, are also cited as examples of media that subtly alluded to or parodied the lifestyle and controversies surrounding Combs.
 The phrase "Diddy parties" is sometimes used as a euphemism for any type of party where sexual actions happen.